Table of Contents

 Post-analytic Errors

 Post-analytic errors occur when the results of the analytic phase are communicated to the caregivers so that they can use that information for patient care.
-These include delivery of reports or information to the wrong clinician, untimely delivery of reports, treating physician misunderstands the information in the report, and caregivers fail to see the report at all.
+These include delivery of reports or information to the wrong clinician, untimely delivery of reports, treating physician misunderstanding the information in the report, and caregivers failing to see the report at all.
 Post-analytic errors are linked to the shortcomings in the previous phases.
 If some of these errors stem from pre-analytic labeling and accessioning error, some stem from poorly formulated reports, some relate to operational issues present in the report delivery process, and others relate to clinician office practices.

 Prevention Tip: To prevent these errors, you should ensure immediate and accurate distribution of data through referring providers’ preferred methods.
 The use of interoperable EMRs can streamline this process.
 Thorough checking of pre-distribution error is a must.